s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 Connects multiple VPCs and on-premises networks.
 > Acts as a central hub for inter-VPC and hybrid network routing.
 Scales better than VPC Peering for large organizations.

+#### Amazon API Gateway
+Fully managed service to create, publish, and manage APIs.
+> Amazon API Gateway allows developers to create, secure, and manage RESTful and WebSocket APIs at any scale.
+It acts as a “front door” for applications to access backend services like Lambda functions, EC2 instances, or other web services.
+It handles tasks such as traffic management, authorization and access control, monitoring, and API version management, enabling developers to build scalable and secure APIs without managing infrastructure.

 ### 🔒 Security & Compliance

 #### AWS Config